autoplot/documentation/javadoc/org/das2/math/filter/AbstractFilter.md

+# org.das2.math.filter.AbstractFilter

-# org.das2.math.filter.AbstractFilterJava Speech Toolkit code modified to use QDataSets.
+Java Speech Toolkit code modified to use QDataSets.

 ***
 <a name="filter"></a>
 # filter